 Am I a Good Candidate for an Arm Lift?

 During your initial consultation, one of our surgeons will evaluate your overall health, thoroughly examine the general state of your arms, and review your past medical history to determine if you are fit for the procedure.
-He will evaluate your outer chest wall, armpit, breast, and upper back tissues for additional laxity that you may want addressed concurrently for a smooth transition and comprehensive improvement.
+He will evaluate your outer chest wall, armpit, breast, and upper back issues for additional laxity that you may want to be addressed concurrently for a smooth transition and comprehensive improvement.

 What Happens During the Procedure?